-I grew up in Rotterdam and have lived there for most of my live.
+I grew up in Rotterdam and have lived there for most of my life.
 I have spent most of my free time on the athletics track of PAC Rotterdam where I used to train as a hurdler and sprinter.
-After persistent injuries forced me to slow down, I transitioned into a role of youth trainer.
-Which is something I’m seeking to continue once I’m settled in my new place in Utrecht.
+After persistent injuries forced me to slow down, I transitioned into a role of youth trainer which is something I’m seeking to continue once I’m settled in my new place in Utrecht.
 Additionally, next to my studies at Utrecht University, I used to work as a salesman and running specialist at the Runnersworld store in Rotterdam centre.

 What are the values that drive you?

 Honesty, transparency, and collaboration